-I’m not an expert on Kurokawa Onsen but I do hope that you find this post useful.
-I’m only sharing some of the things that I learned from our trip.
+I’m not an expert on Kurokawa Onsen but I hope you found this post useful.
+I’m only sharing some of the things I learned from our trip.
 If you’re doing a multi-city tour of Kyushu, then our 6D/5N Northern Kyushu itinerary may be useful to you.
 You can download a copy of it in editable Word format from our EAT-ineraries page.
 It covers Fukuoka, Nagasaki, Yufuin, and Kurokawa Onsen.

 If you have any suggestions or simply want to share your own Kurokawa Onsen experience, then please feel free to do so in the comments section below.
 You’re welcome to join our Facebook Travel Group as well.

 Thanks for stopping by and enjoy the hot springs in Kurokawa Onsen!

 These are some of the things we brought with us to Kurokawa Onsen.
-As you can tell, I document a lot of content for this blog so most of the things I bring are photo and video equipment. 😆 If you’d like to see what other gear we use, then you can check out our “What’s in Our Backpack?” post.
+For a complete list of our gear, you can check out our “What’s in Our Backpack?” post.
 (NOTE: The following links are Amazon affiliate links.)

 Some of the links in this guide are affiliate links, meaning we’ll get a small commission if you make a purchase at no additional cost to you.
 We only recommend products and services that we use ourselves and firmly believe in.
 We really appreciate your support as this helps us make more of these free travel guides.
 Thank you!